-From 1 July 2019, non-government organisations funded to deliver services to children by Victorian government departments, Court Services Victoria and Family Safety Victoria will be required to be:
+From 1 July 2019, non-government organisations funded to deliver services to children by Victorian government departments, Court Services Victoria and Family Safety Victoria are required to be:

 - incorporated separate legal entities that can be sued in child abuse proceedings